core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

   identified by the two names separated by a slash.

 Content-Type:
-: A Media-Type-Name, optionally associated with parameters (separated from the media type name and from each other by a semicolon).
+: A Media-Type-Name, optionally associated with parameters ({{Section 5 of -mime1}}, separated from the media type name and from each other by a semicolon).
   In HTTP and many other protocols, used in a `Content-Type` header field.